meleu/tdd-ruby/symbols-attributes-and-errors.md

 # Symbols, Attributes and Errors

 I mentioned that OOP is a way of grouping data and behavior under the same concept, but most of the projects we worked until now were mostly about behavior.

-With the exception of our `Greeter`, that has a `@language` attribute, the other classes we created (NumberConverter, StringDecorator and StatiscsCalculator) were all about behavior, with no "internal state" data to be managed.
+With the exception of our `Greeter`, that has a `@language` attribute, the other classes we created (NumberConverter, StringDecorator and StatisticsCalculator) were all about behavior, with no "internal state" data to be managed.

 In this chapter we're going to use an attribute to manage the object's state and expose some methods to let users change the state in a way we can control.